VinorX01/DBF/README.md

 ## How to use it?

-Take the file 'dbf.py' and put on your project (A normal module import.).
+Take the file 'dbf.py' and place on your project (A normal module import.).

 All functions on module returns a list or dictionary (It depends on the class.) with changes done, look below.